daemon1995/era_gaming_mods/Difficulty Mod/Readme.txt

 - fixed incorrect primary stat bonus for AI on Extreme and Insane setting.
 Thanks to Orc for testing.

 1.039
 - increased AI hero amry starting size depending on selected neutral stack size and double stack size option.
-This should reduce the possibility that the AI is stuck in its staring zone
+This should reduce the possibility that the AI is stuck in its starting zone
 - AI will no longer fight commanders in creature banks
 - temporary changed priority to make Stack Exp rebalance option and changed creature configs for TUM active
 - small adjustments